 Built in 1759, Helmsley Walled Garden is a beautiful five acre garden sitting beneath the imposing ruins of Helmsley Castle.

-A top ten Great British Garden - Hidcote Manor is one of the greatest gardens in England created this century by the great horticulturist Major Lawrence Johnston.
+A top ten Great British Garden - Hidcote Manor is one of the greatest gardens in England created last century by the great horticulturist Major Lawrence Johnston.

 The Gardens at Highnam Court have been lovingly restored and expanded.
 Sir Hubert Parry the famous composer once lived here.

 A National Gardens Scheme gem of a cottage garden set in 1.33 acres of beautiful Cotswolds countryside.

 Endsleigh Garden was designed and created by Humphrey Repton in 1814

 Houghton Lodge and its gardens are situated close to the historic small town of Stockbridge.

 This interesting and unusual house at Ickworth is surrounded by a great Park with lovely gardens.

 This inviting terraced garden at Inveresk Lodge has been completely restored by the National Trust for Scotland.